urbantz-logistics/mcp-nuclino/README.md

 ## API Key

 You need a Nuclino API key to use this server.
-You can obtain one from your Nuclino workspace settings.
+You can create one in your Nuclino [profile page]([url](https://app.nuclino.com/users/me)).

 ## Available Tools